KingRealzYT/Hackdiction-2022/README.md

-# Hackadiction-2022-Submission: Contra
+# Hackadiction 2022 Submission: Contra

 ## What is Contra?
 Contra is a game that isn't really what it seems.
 More hearts is death while no hearts means full lives.
-The world is upside when your in contra.
+Red Lava is good? while the open sky is very very bad.
+Everything is different then it normally is!

 ## Who made Contra?
 Contra is made by Me, and my 2 teammates/friends.